Intelligence in the American Revolutionary War: Benedict Arnold

 After Benedict Arnold defected, several special operations, none successful, were mounted in an effort to capture him.
-In September 1780 Major Henry "Light-Horse Harry" Lee presented to Washington a plan to return the defector to American control and execute him.
+In September 1780, Major Henry "Light-Horse Harry" Lee presented Washington with a plan to return the defector to American control and execute him.
 Washington approved the plan, but insisted that Arnold not be killed or injured in carrying it out, even at the risk of allowing him to escape.
 "Public punishment," said Washington, "is the sole object in view."

-Lee's sergeant major, John Champe of Loudoun County, Virginia, was assigned to this special mission, and on the evening of October 19, 1780, "deserted" to the British under a hail of gunfire.
+Lee's sergeant major, John Champe from Loudoun County, Virginia, was assigned to this special mission.
+On the evening of October 19, 1780, however, Champe deserted to the British under a hail of gunfire.
 The official documents he carried and his cooperative attitude during interrogation convinced the British he was a genuine deserter.
-He was appointed sergeant major of Benedict Arnold's American Legion (No relation to the modern American Legion), which was composed of rebel deserters and Loyalists.
+He was appointed sergeant major of Benedict Arnold's legion, which included rebel deserters and Loyalists.
 Champe, now wearing a British uniform and having obtained freedom of movement in British-occupied New York City, made contact with American agents there and laid plans for Arnold's capture.
-Arnold's legion embarked for Virginia on the night the operation was to take place, and the plan was aborted.
+Arnold's legion embarked for the Colony of Virginia on the night the operation was to take place, and the plan was aborted.
 Champe accomplished his other mission, namely finding out if other American officers were collaborating with the enemy.
 He found no evidence that any were.

-In March 1781 an attempt to capture Arnold during his daily ride to the Virginia shore of the Chesapeake Bay was foiled by the chance anchoring of some British ships in the area.
-Yet another plan, devised by Thomas Jefferson, called for General John Peter Muhlenberg to send hand-picked soldiers "to seize and bring off this greatest of traitors" at Portsmouth, Virginia.
-Unusual security precautions at the British outpost thwarted the attempt.
+In March 1781, an attempt to capture Arnold during his daily ride to the Chesapeake Bay in Virginia was foiled by the chance anchoring of some British ships in the area.
+A second plan, devised by Thomas Jefferson, called for General John Peter Muhlenberg to send hand-picked soldiers "to seize and bring off this greatest of traitors" at Portsmouth, Virginia.
+Unusual security precautions at the British outpost, however, thwarted the Jefferson plan.

 Hostage taking

-Recognizing the value of a royal hostage, Washington approved in 1782 a plan to capture the son of King George III, The Prince William (the future king, William IV), during the young naval officer's posting to New York.
+Recognizing the value of a royal hostage, Washington approved in 1782 a plan to capture the son of King George III - the Prince William (the future king, William IV) - during the young naval officer's posting to New York.
 The operation failed after British intelligence heard about it and the Prince increased security around himself.
 After William later became monarch, the American ambassador told him of the wartime plan and of Washington's edict that, if the mission were successful, the young Prince should suffer no "insult or indignity."
 Upon hearing the story, William IV responded: "I am obliged to General Washington for his humanity, but I'm damned glad I did not give him an opportunity of exercising it towards me."